netgen/local-development-setup/solr/README.md

 when needed.
 The only drawback is that you have to manually start it each time you need it.

-If you want to install it as a service instead, follow the instructions below.
+If you want to install it as a service instead, there are instructions at the end of this document.

 ### 1 Install